AI Content Pipelines: From Text Prompts to Images and Video

 • Ultimate ability animations (short animated clips)

-This is where small projects traditionally hit a wall.
-You either spend time learning art tools, pay for assets, or settle for placeholder graphics.
-But there's another path now.
+This is where small projects usually hit a wall.
+You either burn time learning art tools, pay for assets, or settle for placeholder graphics.
+There's another path now.

-The key insight is that AI capabilities like image generation and video creation become dramatically more useful when composed into workflows.
-Instead of manually running prompts one at a time, you build small, focused tools that chain together.
+Image generation and video creation get a lot more useful once you compose them.
+Instead of running prompts one at a time, you build small focused tools that chain together.

 Here's what I built using Claude Code skills: